zx2a17/quickshop3scan/README.md

 The `firebaseGoogleAuthWebClientId` can be found in the Firebase console as the "Web client ID" described here: https://github.com/firebase/FirebaseUI-Flutter/blob/main/docs/firebase-ui-auth/providers/oauth.md

 Debug and upload keystores and corresponding properties files should be placed into the `android/keystore` folder.
 See [here](https://docs.flutter.dev/deployment/android#configure-signing-in-gradle) for a general description of the android app signing approach.

+### Database Debugging
+[sqflite](https://pub.dev/packages/sqflite) is used for local storage of data on the device.
+This package is a wrapper around the native sqlite database capability provided in Android and iOS operating systems.
+During development it can be useful to view the contents of this database.
+When targeting Android devices, Android Studio includes a built-in database inspector that can attach to Flutter apps running in debug mode, making it easy to browse the tables and rows in the app's sqlite databases.

+The database inspector can be opened in Android Studio from `View > Tool Windows > App Inspection`, then select the process for the application running in debug mode.
+See full instructions here: https://developer.android.com/studio/inspect/database#open

 ## Assets
 The `assets` directory houses images, fonts, and any other files you want to